arichtman/nix/cilium.md

 Looks like it's trying to hit the API server on port 443, if this is machine, it's 6443.
 But this also smells like it might be an in-cluster IP, set by the service?

+This was solved by providing the master address and port to Cillium directly, allowing it to bypass the in-cluster service.

 ```
 $ sudo tail -f cilium-k2mkh_kube-system_config-2d981c7a3a549e59e21b73b99cb911302cf55d22ee00e038abf5815a7277ef91.log